hwang12345/TB3LaneDetection/README.md

-# DroneFollower
+#TurtlebotFollower
-ROS and Gazebo implementation of drone CV/Object Tracking and Following
+ROS and Gazebo implementation of Turtlebot Waffle CV/Object Tracking and Following